- SAM Learning Ltd is a registered company, No. 2826785, with registered address Webber House, 26-28 Market Street, Altrincham, Cheshire, WA14 2DT

-We require all schools to share learner first and last name, admission number, gender, date of birth, registration group, school year, unique pupil number (UPN) and classes.
+We require all schools to share learner first and last name, admission number, gender, date of birth, registration group, school year, unique pupil number (UPN), school email address and classes.
 This data is needed in order to properly provision learner accounts as well as SAM Learning services.

 In addition to the above data, a school may choose to share data on the following learner characteristics: ethnicity, free school meals status, FSM6 status, pupil premium status, special education needs status, looked after children status, and English as an additional language status.
 This data is needed to allow filtering and analysis based on these learner characteristics.
 Specifically, this includes advanced functionality as listed:

 - School Intervention groups to be created, as requested by the school’s senior leader